 6 Ways Expats experience culture shock in Korea Photo: Academia.com

 Although I’ve had a proper acclimation period, these days I find myself ridiculously tired.
-I feel like I’m one of those Korean teens, whom I see falling asleep on the subway after school exams.
-They in turn, remind me of my ambitious life in New York, when I averaged three hours of sleep a night and used to steal winks on the subway.
+I look like a Korean teen asleep on a bus, exhausted from hagwons and pressures of non-stop study mills.
+They remind me of my ambitious life in New York, when I averaged three hours of sleep a night and used to steal winks on the subway.
 After five years of living on a non-stop treadmill, my insides began feeling run-down and haggard.

 Ironically, when I first arrived in Korea, I used to think those teens looked like me.